McLean Whole House Renovation

 Room To Grow

-Often, there is a need for additional room in the house.
-That usually takes the form of a kitchen addition.
-For growing families that want to stay in that modest starter home because they value the location, that need for room additions is doubled.
+For growing families that want to stay put in that modest starter house because they value the location, the need for home additions is imperative.
 So we build a two story addition for a family room with a master bedroom suite on the floor above.
-In either situation, we make significant structural changes to the existing house, upgrade internal systems and intensely remodel interiors to join old and new space gracefully together.
-This type of program makes up the larger portion of the Gilday custom renovation practice.
+At the same time, we make significant structural changes to the existing house, upgrade internal systems and intensely remodel interiors to join old and new space gracefully together.
+This type of program makes up the larger portion of the Gilday design build practice.
 But sometimes....
-Sometimes we have the thrill of doing a huge, complex home makeover.
+Sometimes we have the thrill of doing a huge, complex whole house makeover.

 Buy the Location, Build the Dream

 A client asked us to redesign a home she had purchased in McLean Virginia.
-It was a typical 1960's ranch style home on a lovely cul de sac.
+It was a typical 1960's rancher on a lovely cul de sac.
 She bought for the location with the intention of building her dream home.
-The renovation plan would also include additions for an indoor lap pool, sun room and a breakfast room addition at the kitchen.
-That was the easy part.
+The the whole house renovation plan would include additions for an indoor lap pool, sun room and a breakfast room addition at the kitchen.

 Central to her plan was to completely change the style of the house.
 She disliked the low roof profile (typical of ranch houses) and wanted us to change that right away.
-And.... she disliked the standard eight foot ceiling height.
-She want nine foot ceilings throughout the interior.
+And.... she disliked the standard eight foot ceiling height on the interior.
+She wanted to have nine foot high ceilings throughout.
 That required us to tear off the existing roof, build up the exterior block walls and chimneys, then build a new roof.

-Here's what the house looked like when we arrived:
+Here's what the old rancher looked like when we arrived:

 Even though the interior was being gutted, we needed to protect it from the elements during this long (18 months) demolition and construction.
-So we had to build temporary framing to support the roof while we cut it away from the exterior walls.
+We built temporary framing to support the roof while we cut it away from the exterior walls.
 This allowed us to raise the walls to the correct height before setting plates for the new roof structure.
 It looked like this inside:

-Here's what it looked like when we left 18 months later.
+Here's what the completed whole house renovation looked like when we left 18 months later.

-It was wonderful to have the opportunity to design for a client with so much drive and ambition.
-It takes strength and focus to stay with a project of this scale.
+It was wonderful to have the opportunity to design and build for a client with so much drive and ambition.
+It takes resolve and focus to stay with a project of this scale.
 This was a rare and welcome chance to do what we do best on a huge canvas.